Go to the Students section

 Data subjects must be informed of our processing activities, privacy notices set out how personal information is used and what data subjects’ rights are.

-For a GDPR-compliant privacy notice template please see the ‘Useful Resources’ box to the right of this text.
+For a UK GDPR-compliant privacy notice template please see the ‘Useful Resources’ box to the right of this text.

 Personal information should only be kept for as long as it is needed and then disposed of securely.
 For further information please refer to the Records Management page.

 IT equipment such as laptops should be returned to IT Services when they are no longer needed.

 We are all responsible for ensuring that personal information is kept safe.
 Key cybersecurity risks can be reduced by following security ‘hygiene’ best practices.
 Our top tips are:

 keep all devices (including mobile phones) up to date with the latest update and security ‘patches’